interactive-cookbook/recipe-generation-model/README.md

 * **"num_ret_seq"**: number of sequences to return per input; needs to be smaller or equal to "num_beams"
 * **"max_in_len"**: maximum input length; tokenizer will truncate longer input sequences
 * **"max_out_len"**: maximum output length; tokenizer will truncate longer target sequences
+* **"linearization"**: type of linearization to use (see explanation of training config above for the available options); optional, if not provided then the linearization used for training the model gets used

 **"max_in_len"/"max_out_len"**<br>
 If not specified in the inference configuration file then both get by default set to 1024.
 If no limitation and truncation of the input / output sequence should happen, then set the corresponding value to 0.
 But please note that setting "max_out_len" to 0 will have a negative impact on the inference results.